-Still, figuring out which one to go with — Google Sheet or Excel Sheet?
+Still figuring out which one to go with — Google Sheets or Excel Sheets?

 Google Sheets vs Microsoft Excel: Speed